 Besides many other new features, PowerPoint 2013's most noticeable cosmetic change is its user interface.
-Additionally, PowerPoint 2013 (and all other applications of Office 2013) now introduces the concept of “Office Background”, which essentially is the small image strips visible on the top right area of the program interface, as shown in Figure 1 below.
+Additionally, PowerPoint 2013 (and all other applications of Office 2013) now introduces the concept of “Office Background”, which essentially is the small image strip visible on the top right area of the program interface, as shown in Figure 1 below.
 Looks like PowerPoint just got tattooed?

 Figure 1: The Office Background